Phentermine/ topiramate extended-release capsules

 - Phentermine/topiramate extended-release capsules should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use phentermine/topiramate extended-release capsules if you are pregnant.
 It may cause harm to the fetus.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
-Phentermine/topiramate extended-release capsules is found in breast milk.
+Phentermine/topiramate extended-release capsules are found in breast milk.
 Do not breast-feed while taking phentermine/topiramate extended-release capsules.

 After you have taken phentermine/topiramate extended-release capsules for a few weeks, it will usually not work as well as when you began taking it.
 This is known at TOLERANCE.
 Talk with your doctor if phentermine/topiramate extended-release capsules stops working well.
 Do not take more medicine than prescribed.